Black Alien: Black Alien & Speed

-Solo Career
+Solo career

-In 2004, Black Alien signed a contract with the Deck Disc record label and releases his first solo album, the album "Babylon by Gus – Vol. 1: O Ano do Macaco".
-Recorded in approximately 1 month, it is still considered by critics to be one of the best rap albums from Brazil.
-Containing Brazilian Rap classics such as "Mister Niterói", "Na Segunda Vinda" e "Caminhos do Destino".
+In 2004, Black Alien signed a contract with the Deck Disc record label and releases his first solo album, the album Babylon by Gus – Vol. 1: O Ano do Macaco.
+Recorded in approximately one month, it is still considered by critics to be one of the best rap albums from Brazil.
+Containing Brazilian Rap classics such as "Mister Niterói", "Na Segunda Vinda" and "Caminhos do Destino".

-In 2011, Black Alien announces the release of a new album, after 7 years of his first CD, he announced a sequel to "Babylon by Gus Vol. I".
-In 2013, a teaser of the new album was released, entitled "Babylon By Gus – Vol. II: No Princípio Era O Verbo".
+In 2011, Black Alien announces the release of a new album, after seven years of his first CD, he announced a sequel to Babylon by Gus Vol. I. In 2013, a teaser of the new album was released, entitled Babylon By Gus – Vol. II: No Princípio Era O Verbo.

-In November 2012, the day after the announcement of Planet Hemp's reunion for a new tour in Brazil, Black Alien released a song: "Pra Quem A Carapuça Caiba", which contained criticism of the time he spent in the band, as being a time empty in his life, in which they preached one thing and did another, he also criticizes the music industry entrepreneurs during the song, whom he calls "rats and cockroaches", these criticisms are very subliminal and well "hidden" in the song, therefore neither the production nor the components of Planet Hemp have commented.
-The theme song for the animated webseries "Juninho Play e Família" is sung by Black Alien, composed by Samantha Schmütz and Black Alien and produced by DJ PG.
+In November 2012, the day after the announcement of Planet Hemp's reunion for a new tour in Brazil, Black Alien released a song: "Pra Quem A Carapuça Caiba", which contained criticism of the time he spent in the band, as being a time empty in his life, in which they preached one thing and did another, he also criticizes the music industry entrepreneurs during the song, whom he calls "rats and cockroaches", these criticisms are very subliminal and well hidden in the song, therefore neither the production nor the components of Planet Hemp have commented.
+The theme song for the animated webseries Juninho Play e Família is sung by Black Alien, composed by Samantha Schmütz and Black Alien and produced by DJ PG.

 In 2017, Black Alien performed with fellow carioca rapper De Leve in São Paulo, at Sesc Pinheiros.

-In 2019, he released "Abaixo de Zero: Hello Hell" produced entirely by Papatinho.
+In 2019, he released Abaixo de Zero: Hello Hell produced entirely by Papatinho.